samraHanif0340/samraHanif0340.github.io/_portfolio/timeseries_database_and_visualization.md

 ![data_engineering](/assets/images/data_engineering_01.jpg){:height="100%" width="100%" .align-center}

 It consists of

 + REST api
 + Streaming of sensor inputs
 + Kafka for message queueing/passing
 + Signal processing blocks
 + Database (e.g., MongoDB, InfluxDB)
 + Visualization tool (e.g., Grafana)
++ GUI

-In this project, we develop the timeseries database, [InfluxDB](https://www.influxdata.com/), and visualize the timeseries data using [Grafana](https://grafana.com/).
-The building of the remainder of the system illustrated in the system design figure above is described in my other two projects, namely, [IceCream API](https://adaickalavan.github.io/portfolio/icecreamapi/) and [RTSP Video Streaming, Kafka, and Microservices](https://adaickalavan.github.io/portfolio/rtsp_video_streaming/) projects.
+In this project, we focus purely on developing the timeseries database, [InfluxDB](https://www.influxdata.com/), and visualizing of the timeseries data using [Grafana](https://grafana.com/).
+For simplicity, the input to InfluxDB is siulated using a mock data generator.
+Building the remainder of the data pipeline shown above is discussed in my other two projects, namely, [IceCream API](https://adaickalavan.github.io/portfolio/icecreamapi/) and [RTSP Video Streaming, Kafka, and Microservices](https://adaickalavan.github.io/portfolio/rtsp_video_streaming/) projects.

-A real-time time-series database is implemented using InfluxDB and is visualized using Grafana.
+The end product of this project should appear as follows.

 ![pipeline](/assets/images/timeseries_01.jpg){:height="100%" width="100%" .align-center}